 6.3.8 Pressurized Oil Fill System—The oil fill system is not specified.
 A typical system includes an electric pump, a 50 L reservoir, and a transfer hose.
 Fig. A5.24 shows the location of the pressurized oil fill system.

-6.3.9 External Oil System for FullLoad Break-in6.3.9.1 Configure the oil system in Annex A5 of Test Method D7549.
+6.3.9 External Oil System for Full-Load Break-in:

+6.3.9.1 Configure the oil system in as shown in Fig. A6.1.
 The capacity of the oil reservoir is 10 L to 13 L. Ensure that the oil return is drawn from the bottom of the oil reservoir – see Fig. A5.9.
 Use Viking Pump Model No. SG053514,9.
 Locate the external oil pumps at an elevation that is below the pump supply fitting on the oil pan.
 The nominal oil pump motor speed is 1725 r/min.
 Figs. A5.1 to A5.4 show the pump supply and return port locations.
 This system is removed for testing after the break-in and during the aeration tests.
 The supply and return port locations of the oil pan are capped when this system is not in use.

 6.3.9.2 Oil-Sample Valve Location—Locate the oil sample valve on the oil sump drain port.